nlnlznlx/data-engineering-zoomcamp-2025/notes/2_data_ingestion.md

   ↓
 (table in BQ)
 ```
-_Parquet_ is a [columnar storage datafile format](https://parquet.apache.org/) which is more efficient than CSV.
+_Parquet_ is a [columnar storage datafile format](https://parquet.apache.org/) which is more efficient than CSV. (data is stored column by column instead of row by row)

-This ***Data Workflow*** has more steps and even branches.
+This ***Data Workflow (Data Pipeline)*** has more steps and even branches.
 This type of workflow is often called a ***Directed Acyclic Graph*** (DAG) because it lacks any loops and the data flow is well defined.

 The steps in capital letters are our ***jobs*** and the objects in between are the jobs' outputs, which behave as ***dependencies*** for other jobs.
 Each job may have its own set of ***parameters*** and there may also be global parameters which are the same for all of the jobs.

-A ***Workflow Orchestration Tool*** allows us to define data workflows and parametrize them; it also provides additional tools such as history and logging.
+A ***Workflow Orchestration Tool*** allows us to define data workflows, parametrize them, and rerun; it also provides additional tools such as history and logging.

 The tool we will focus on in this course is **[Apache Airflow](https://airflow.apache.org/)**, but there are many others such as Luigi, Prefect, Argo, etc.